andrewakafrodo/cmsi387/command-crib-sheet.md

     tar: Removing leading '/' from member names a Users/andrewkowalczyk/Desktop/Untitled.pdf

-In this invoking, I told the tar program to achrive a file on my desktop called "Untitled.pdf" into my current directory and name that archive file "ASSIGNMENT0124.tar".
+In this invoking, I told the tar program to archive a file on my desktop called "Untitled.pdf" into my current directory and to name that archive file "ASSIGNMENT0124.tar".
 This archives the file making it into a "smaller" size.

 ### 9. ssh-keygen